 There is no charge for accessing the Castle in the Clouds Conservation Area.
 This conserved area is open year-round to the public, during daylight hours, for low-impact recreational uses such as hiking, snowshoeing, and cross-country skiing.
 We ask that you pay attention to signs describing appropriate activities within the protected area, which are posted at trailhead kiosks.

 Hiking Trail Map

 The Brook Walk leads to viewpoints for seven spectacular waterfalls, with much of the trail following the route that led visitors to these points more than a century ago.
-Signs along the trail provide descriptions of the waterfalls and include old images that provide an idea of how these falls appeared to Ossipee Mountain Park visitors many years ago.
-This interpretive trail takes you to seven waterfalls, including the Twin Falls, Whittier Falls, Bridal Veil Falls and Falls of Song, a 40 ft plunge waterfall.
+Signs along the trail provide descriptions of the waterfalls and include old images, providing an idea of how these falls appeared to Ossipee Mountain Park visitors many years ago.
+This interpretive trail takes you to seven waterfalls, including the Twin Falls, Whittier Falls, Bridal Veil Falls and Falls of Song: a 40 ft plunge waterfall!